-Consists of 3 pungs of Wind tiles and a random tile, and a pair of the final Wind.
-Also applies to 4 pungs of Wind tiles and a pair of another tile.
+Consists of 3 pungs of Wind tiles, a random tile, and a pair of the final Wind.
+Also applies to 4 pungs of Wind tiles and a pair of other tiles.

 Three Scholars – 64 points

-Pung or kong with all 3 Dragon tiles, any set of chow, pung or
+Pung or kong with all 3 Dragon tiles, any set of chow, pung, or kung, and any pair.